StanAngeloff/compass-magick/README.md

   `magick_canvas(path, *commands)`
   `magick_canvas(width, height, *commands)`

-  Creates a new Canvas and execute all commands on the instance.
+  Creates a new canvas and execute all commands on the instance.
 The resulting image is returned as a Base64 encoded Data URL.

   **Compass Magick** does not support saving files on disk at this time as the main focus is adding functionality before refining the APIs.